The project will recommend ITS that meet the needs of Vulnerable Road Users (VRUs).

 - ITS-G5 performance improvement and evaluation for vulnerable road user safety services

-The project was funded by the European Commssion's Directorate General for Mobility and Transport thought the FP7 Programme.
+The project was funded by the European Commission's Directorate General for Mobility and Transport through the FP7 Programme.
 It ran from April 2013 to March 2016.

-For more information about the project, visit VRUITS CORDIS page
+- For further information, visit the VRUITS CORDIS page